~Updated February 2018~

 |Butchering time!
 Unfortunately, this is not for the public's eyes.|

 The butchered meat and lard will be used in their presentations throughout the coming year.

 In the cellar the patron will find the curing meat hanging from the ceiling.

-Although they didn't in 2010, the Christmas Season was also celebrated at Firestone in much of the way that it had been in the 1880's. the cozy, homey feel is evident in the following photographs.
+Although they haven't in a few years now, the Christmas Season was also celebrated at Firestone in much of the way that it had been in the 1880's.
+The cozy, homey feel is evident in the following photographs.

 The Firestone Farm and barn truly make for an authentic living history experience.
 One can spend hours watching and speaking to the presenters.
-This is probably my favorite area of Greenfield Village.
+It's probably the most "living" part of the entire historic complex.

 As mentioned, it was in 1983 that the house, barn, and furnishings (along with a sizable endowment for maintenance) was given to Greenfield Village as a way of keeping the accomplishments and memory of the Firestone family alive.
 And ever since the reconstruction took place in 1985, literally millions of visitors have entered this once off-the-beaten-path historical home and have learned, through sight, sound, smell, and even touch (for it is a living history home now, and even has items in the sitting room that are hands-on for visitors) about mid-western farm life in the late 19th century, including indoor and out door chores for both the men and the women.